 These milk chocolate babylights with effortless waves were created by salon manager and stylist Amy Birmingham of Chicago, IL.

-“My favorite thing about this look is that it’s an easy transition for women new to coloring their hair.
+“My favorite thing about this look is that it’s an easy transition if you’re new to coloring your hair.
 It eases the lady into color without them feeling overwhelmed,” she notes.

 Birmingham recommends J Beverly Hills Fragile shampoo and conditioner to maintain the color and shine.
 “No matter the age, skin tone or lifestyle, this look can make anyone feel great and beautiful,” she adds.

 #30: Natural-Looking Medium Brown & Honey Blonde Balayage